HelloWorldLTY/scEval/readme.md

 # Devices

 We recommend using sever to run benchmarked methods and scEval platform.
 To run single-cell Foundation Models, GPU cores (A100 or higher version) and 40+ GB memory are required.
-To run scEval, 40+ GB memory is recommended.
+To run scEval (only the evaluation), 40+ GB memory is recommended.

 # Results